Malawi

 Media Institute Southern Africa (MISA) Malawi

-MISA Malawi is an advocacy organization promotes and defends media freedom, freedom of expression, and access to information across southern Africa in line with the Windhoek Declaration of 1991.
+MISA Malawi is an advocacy organisation that promotes and defends media freedom, freedom of expression, and access to information across southern Africa in line with the Windhoek Declaration of 1991.
 One of eleven MISA chapters, MISA Malawi is a reputable and authoritative source of information that has engaged in notable successful research, advocacy, freedom monitoring, and capacity building activities.

 • Physical address: Mtolankhani House Acacia, Lilaga Community Off Lilongwe-Kasiya Road Lilongwe, Malawi